 Breast-feeding: It is not known if formoterol passes into breast milk.
 If you are a breast-feeding mother and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of formoterol have not been established for use by children less than 6 years of age.
+Children and adolescents appear to be more likely to experience asthma symptoms causing hospitalization when they use formoterol.

 There may be an interaction between formoterol and any of the following: